easolhq/easolhq.github.io/docs/reference/tags/form_tags/create_line_item/create_line_item.md

 # Create line item

-The `create_line_item` tag renders a form which acts as a wrapper for a single item, an item can be a [variant]({% link docs/reference/objects/product/variant/index.md %}) or an [extra]({% link docs/reference/objects/product/extra.md %}).
+The `create_line_item` tag renders a form which acts as a wrapper for a single item, an item can be a [variant]({% link docs/reference/objects/product/variant/index.md %}) or an [extra]({% link docs/reference/objects/product/extra.md %}).<br>
-Extra HTML input tags can be used to add item quantity, modifiers, adult count or start and end date.
+Extra HTML input tags can be used to add item quantity, modifiers, adult count or start and end date.<br>
+An [experience date]({% link docs/reference/objects/product/experience_date.md %}) can be referenced to book a specific date.

 ##### input
 {% raw %}